Maryland Felony Crimes by Class and Sentences

 • First-degree murder: life in prison or life without the possibility of parole.

-• First-degree assault (which includes causing serious injury, strangulation, or assault with a gun): up to 25 years in prison
+• First-degree assault (which includes causing serious injury, strangulation, or assault with a gun): up to 25 years in prison.

-• First-degree burglary: up to 20 years.
+• First-degree burglary: up to 20 years in prison.

-• Aggravated animal cruelty: up to three years and/or $5,000.
+• Aggravated animal cruelty: up to 3 years of incarceration and a $5,000 fine.

 (Md.
 Code, Crim.
-Law §§ 2-201, 3-202, 3-304(c)(2), 5-612, 6-202, 7-104, 10-606; Md.
-Code, Fam.
-Law §§ 9-307 (2020).)
+Law §§ 2-201, 3-202, 3-304, 5-612, 6-202, 7-104, 10-606 (2023).)

 Maryland requires mandatory minimum sentences for defendants who are convicted of a violent crime for a second or subsequent time.
 The mandatory minimums are 10 years for a second conviction, 25 years for a third, and life without parole for a fourth crime of violence.
 (Md.
-Code, Crim. § 14-101 (2020).)
+Code, Crim.
+Law § 14-101 (2023).)

-Suspended Sentences and Alternatives to Incarceration
+Suspended Sentences and Alternatives to Incarceration in Maryland

-Under some circumstances, Maryland judges may suspend all or part of sentence for incarceration and place the defendant on probation with conditions—which may include home detention with electronic monitoring.
+Under some circumstances, Maryland judges may suspend all or part of a sentence of incarceration and place the defendant on probation with conditions—which may include home detention with electronic monitoring.
 (Md.
 Code, Crim.
-Proc. §§ 6-219, 6-221, 6-225, 6-230 (2020).)
+Proc. §§ 6-219, 6-221, 6-225, 6-230 (2023).)

 Getting Legal Help

 A felony conviction can have serious, long-term negative consequences even after you've served the sentence.
-If you're facing felony charges, it's critical that you speak with a criminal defense attorney as soon as possible.
+If you're facing felony charges, speak with a criminal defense attorney as soon as possible.
 An experienced lawyer can help you gather evidence to support your case, negotiate a favorable plea bargain if that's appropriate, represent you at trial if it comes to that, and protect your rights throughout the criminal proceedings.

 DEFEND YOUR RIGHTS